 Centers for Chemical Innovation (CCI)

 |Katharine J. Covertfirstname.lastname@example.org||(703) 292-4950|

 |Lin Heemail@example.com||(703) 292-4956|

 Important Information for Proposers

-A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 16-1), is effective for proposals submitted, or due, on or after January 25, 2016.
-Please be advised that, depending on the specified due date, the guidelines contained in NSF 16-1 may apply to proposals submitted in response to this funding opportunity.
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1), is effective for proposals submitted, or due, on or after June 1, 2020.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 20-1 may apply to proposals submitted in response to this funding opportunity.

 The CCI Program is a two-phase program.
 Both phases are described in this solicitation.
 Phase I CCIs receive significant resources to develop the science, management and broader impacts of a major research center before requesting Phase II funding.
-Satisfactory progress in Phase I is required for Phase II applications; Phase I proposals funded in FY 2017 will seek Phase II funding in FY 2020.
+Satisfactory progress in Phase I is required for Phase II applications; Phase I proposals funded in FY 2021 will seek Phase II funding in FY 2024.